wilsonte-umich/wilsonte-umich.github.io/content/_newsfeed/2022-08-08-now-hiring.md

 - high-resolution analysis of double-strand break resection
 - high-throughput genomic studies of the nuclear biology of chromosomal translocation
 - the intersection of metabolism and DNA repair
-- your own interest areas in DNA repair and genetics approachable in yeast
+- your own interest areas in DNA repair and genetics, approachable in yeast

 **Successful candidates** will bring:
 - an enthusiastic interest in molecular genetics and mutagenesis